Georges Boucher

-John Georges "Buck" Boucher (August 19, 1895 – October 17, 1960) was a Canadian professional ice hockey defenceman who played for the Ottawa Senators, Montreal Maroons, and Chicago Black Hawks in the National Hockey Association and National Hockey League between 1915 and 1932.
-Born in Ottawa, Ontario, Buck was one of six brothers.
-His brothers Frank, Bobby and Billy all played in the NHL.
-Their father Tom Boucher, played rugby football, winning the Canadian championship in 1894, 1896, 1897 and 1901.
-Boucher started his professional athletic career in football as halfback for the Ottawa Rough Riders of the Canadian Football League.
-After three years of football he switched to hockey.
+John Georges "Buck" Boucher (August 19, 1895 – October 17, 1960) was a Canadian professional ice hockey defenceman who played for the Ottawa Senators, Montreal Maroons, and Chicago Black Hawks of the National Hockey Association (NHA) and National Hockey League (NHL) between 1915 and 1932.
+In 1921, he became the first defenceman to record a hat-trick in an NHL playoff game.

 Personal life

-Georges was one of six sons born to Tom Boucher and Annie Carroll.
-His paternal grandfather, Antoine Boucher was French while his other grandparents were Irish in descent.
-His younger brothers Billy, Bob and Frank would also become professional ice hockey players.
+Georges was born in Ottawa, Ontario, to Tom Boucher and Annie Carroll.
+His paternal grandfather, Antoine Boucher, was French while his other grandparents were of Irish descent.
+His father played rugby football for Ottawa College and for the Ottawa Rough Riders, winning the Canadian championship in 1894, 1896, 1897 and 1901.

+His younger brothers Billy, Bob and Frank also became professional ice hockey players.
 There were two other brothers, Carroll and Joseph, and two sisters, Irene and Lily.
-Their father Tom played rugby football, both for Ottawa College and for the Ottawa Rough Riders, winning the Canadian championship in 1894, 1896, 1897 and 1901.
-On the Ottawa Rough Riders, Tom Boucher was a teammate of Tom "King" Clancy, whose son was the famous hockey player Frank "King" Clancy.

-In October 1916 Boucher enlisted with the Canadian military, joining the 207th (Ottawa-Carleton) Battalion, though he was discharged in December that year for unclear reasons.
+In October 1916, Boucher enlisted with the Canadian military, joining the 207th (Ottawa-Carleton) Battalion, though he was discharged in December that year for unclear reasons.
 He re-enlisted in May 1917, this time joining the Signal Training Department.
-However he was again discharged, this time on account of a medical exam finding him to have a mitral regurgitation, or leaky heart, which made Boucher unfit to be a soldier.
+He was again discharged, as a medical exam found him to have mitral regurgitation, making Boucher unfit to be a soldier.

-Buck's son, Frank Boucher, was the head coach of Canada's 1948 Olympic gold medal-winning ice hockey team – the Ottawa RCAF Flyers.
+His son, Frank Boucher, was the head coach of Canada's 1948 Olympic gold medal-winning ice hockey team – the Ottawa RCAF Flyers.